torvalds/linux/Documentation/teaching/labs/block_device_drivers.rst

    echo "abc"> /dev/myblock

-Notice that is created a write request preceded by a read request.
-The read request takes place to read the block from the disk and "update" in its content what it was provided by the user without overwriting the rest.
+Notice that a write request is preceded by a read request.
+The request is done to read the block from the disk and "update" its content with the data provided by the user, without overwriting the rest.
 After reading and updating, writing takes place.

 3. RAM disk
 -----------

-Modify the previous module to create a RAM disk: requests to the device will result in read/write in a memory area.
+Modify the previous module to create a RAM disk: requests to the device will result in reads/writes in a memory area.

-The memory area :c:data:`dev->data` is already allocated in the source code of the module using :c:func:`vmalloc`.
-To deallocate, use :c:func:`vfree`.
+The memory area :c:data:`dev->data` is already allocated in the source code of the module using :c:func:`vmalloc` and deallocated using :c:func:`vfree`.

 .. note:: Review the `Process a request`_ section.

-Follow the comments marked with **TODO 3** to complete the :c:func:`my_block_transfer` function to write /read the request information in /from the memory area.
+Follow the comments marked with **TODO 3** to complete the :c:func:`my_block_transfer` function to write/read the request information in/from the memory area.
 The function will be called for each request within the queue processing function: :c:func:`my_block_request`.
-To write /read in /from the memory area use :c:func:`memcpy`.
-To determine the write /read information, use the fields of the :c:type:`struct request` structure.
+To write/read to/from the memory area, use :c:func:`memcpy`.
+To determine the write/read information, use the fields of the :c:type:`struct request` structure.

 .. hint:: To find out the size of the request data, use the